-I use both areas and tags to organize my tasks.
+My personal take: I use both areas and tags to organize my tasks.
 Areas group tasks and projects together according to my roles and tags flexibly describe and identify items.
 I organize every task by area but only add tags when it makes sense.

 5. Decide What to Do Today

 When I’m working, I spend most of my time in Things’ Today list.
 In this view, I can see any tasks that are due or overview, as well as other tasks I’ve specifically marked as being for today.
 I might have browsed through all of my tasks and identified the ones I want to work on today, or in the past, I may have postponed a task by saying that I can’t start it until today’s date.

 I have a choice in how my Today list is displayed.
 It can have one single list where I can manually drag items into the order I want to get them done, or sublists for each area, so tasks for each of my roles are grouped together.